n-Baiersdorf/LatentMol/README.md

 # LatentMol: Preprocessing Pipeline for Deep Molecular Representation Learning

 Welcome to the **LatentMol** repository!
 This project focuses on the development of a holistic molecular input format designed to enhance data-driven modeling in chemistry.
-The repository currently contains the **preprocessing pipeline**, which serves as the foundation for preparing large datasets for future model training.
+The repository currently contains the unfinished but roughly functional **preprocessing pipeline**, which serves as the foundation for preparing large datasets for future model training.

 ---